The reverse grip bench press is done with your palms facing you, targeting your upper chest and triceps.

 Inhale when lowering the bar, and exhale when pushing the bar up.

-1. The reverse grip can be slippery, so hold it tightly and, if possible, proceed with a spotter.
+1. The reverse grip can be slippery, so hold it firmly and, if possible, proceed with a spotter.

-2. Be careful not to excessively bend your wrists.
+2. Be careful not to excessively bend your wrist.

-3. If you experience shoulder pain, stop immediately and switch to a standard grip.
+3. If you experience shoulder pain, stop immediately and switch to a regular grip.